At a glance

 “We have a clearer understanding of our weakest points,” Robin explains.
 “Not because everything is perfect, but because the biggest risks are identified and addressed.”

-“Security is no longer something we check occasionally,” Robin says.
-“We think more proactively about attack surfaces and edge cases when building new features.”
+“With the help of Aikido Attack, we can think more proactively about attack surfaces and edge cases when building new features,” Robin says.

 Summary